codinBabe/alx-low_level_programming/README.md

-This is my first C programming task
+##This is my first C programming task
+---

+- Hello C
-C variables, if,else and while
+- C variables, if,else and while
+- C functions and nested loops
+- C debugging
+- C More function and more nested loops